discover Ashtanga yoga

 Ashtanga Yoga focuses on the synchronization of movement and breathing, with sequences of dynamic postures called "Series".
 This type of yoga is designed to strengthen the body, purify the nervous system and awaken spiritual energies through daily practice and repetition of sets.

-Over the years, Pattabhi Jois has traveled the world teaching Ashtanga Yoga, and his method has become one of the most popular worldwide.
-He trained many students who became renowned teachers themselves, continuing to spread the practice of Ashtanga Yoga.
-Pattabhi Jois passed away in 2009, but his legacy lives on through his family and his students, who continue to teach Ashtanga Yoga around the world.
+Over the years, Pattabhi Jois has traveled around the world teaching Ashtanga Yoga, and her method has become one of the most popular worldwide.
+He trained many students who became renowned teachers themselves, continuing to propagate the practice of Ashtanga Yoga.
+Pattabhi Jois died in 2009, but his legacy lives on through his family and students, who continue to teach Ashtanga Yoga around the world.

-Since then, Ashtanga Yoga has grown in popularity for its physical, mental and spiritual benefits.
-In this article, we are going to cut Ashtanga Yoga into three parts: its origins, the course of an Ashtanga Yoga class and for whom this style of yoga is aimed.
+Since then, Ashtanga Yoga has gained popularity for its physical, mental and spiritual benefits.
+In this article, we will divide Ashtanga Yoga into three parts: its origins, the course of an Ashtanga Yoga class and who this style of yoga is for.

 The origins of Ashtanga Yoga

-Ashtanga Yoga is known to be a dynamic and physical style of yoga.
-Ashtanga Yoga classes are generally conducted by following a fixed sequence of postures, called Asanas, which are connected by flowing movements called Vinyasas.
+Ashtanga Yoga is known for being a dynamic and physical style of yoga.
+Ashtanga Yoga classes generally follow a fixed sequence of postures, called Asanas, which are connected by flowing movements called Vinyasas.
 This sequence is taught in a specific order, which helps practitioners focus on their breathing and develop strength and flexibility.
-Ashtanga Yoga classes can last between 60 and 90 minutes and can be practiced on a daily basis.
+Ashtanga Yoga classes can last between 60 and 90 minutes and can be practiced daily.

 Who is Ashtanga Yoga for?

-Ashtanga Yoga is a style of yoga that is accessible to all levels, but can be particularly beneficial for people wishing to develop strength and flexibility.
+Ashtanga Yoga is a style of yoga accessible to all levels, but can be particularly beneficial for people wanting to develop strength and flexibility.
 Dynamic postures and flowing movements can help increase blood circulation and improve posture.
 Additionally, Ashtanga Yoga can help calm the mind and eliminate stress.
-It is an especially popular style of yoga for people wishing to develop a regular and effective yoga practice.
+It is a particularly popular style of yoga for people wanting to develop a regular and effective yoga practice.

-In conclusion, Ashtanga Yoga is an ancient and traditional style of yoga that can provide many physical, mental and spiritual health benefits.
+In conclusion, Ashtanga Yoga is an ancient and traditional style of yoga that can provide many benefits for physical, mental and spiritual health.
 Whatever your level.